Sijoma/camunda-autoscaling/demo/README.md

 To build the customer applications, run `make demo-images`.
 This will build and push the Docker images to the zeebe-io GCR repository.

-## Deploying the demo

-Currently, you can deploy the demo using Helmfile.
-Just run `make deploy-demo`.
-This will deploy the Zeebe team's `benchmark-helm` chart (based on the official Camunda 8 Helm charts), as well as all the workers/start deployments we will need for testing, along with the custom job metric exporter.